• STUART BRISLEY, Celebration for Due Process, 1970, Royal Court, London

 Artist Project Peterlee / History Within Living Memory

-Click here for the link to Durham County Council/Peterlee Project Click here for information on Peterlee In 1975, Artist Placement Group approached new towns to set up the terms for artists to propose projects.
+Tate Archive Peterlee Archive in Durham County Council Click here for information on Peterlee In 1975, Artist Placement Group approached new towns to set up the terms for artists to propose projects.
 The Development Corporation of Peterlee New Town responded and in 1976, Stuart Brisley was appointed.
-The project contained three distinct parts: ▪ to develop an ongoing process of collecting and disseminating information
+The project contained three distinct parts: ▪ to develop an ongoing process of collecting and disseminating information under the

 find out more